I"m a great fan of maps. Maps are a way to see how geography is structured, how cities are put together.

 Italy's largest region is the most popular.
 There's a lot of diversity in Tuscany, from the seaside resorts, luxurious spas, rustic mountain villages, and cities full of Renaissance art.
 Discover it with our Tuscany Guide.
 Inside Tuscany is the Val d'Orcia, a very compelling place to spend a week of your Italian vacation.

 Always slated to be "the next Tuscany", Puglia has its own, different charms.
 It's all about the southern Baroque, beaches all around, Italy's best vegetables and citrus fruits, Byzantine monasteries and way more.
 Besides, it's flat.
 You can walk everywhere.
 Oh, and the food?
 Fabulous!
 See our "Puglia Maps and Travel Guide."

 The Gargano Peninsula is a unique land mass, once an island way back when the sea was higher.
 If you're looking for something to do in Puglia, our Gargano Itinerary features a map and suggested attractions and places to stay.

-Northern Marche: The Metauro Valley
+Marche: The Region and The Metauro Valley

 Cinque Terre Hiking Trails Map

 Perhaps the most front of Italy's "back doors," the Cinque Terre can be frightfully overtouristed in the summer, but it's still a prime destination for wanderers.
 We've made a printable map of not only the main trails, but of some of the more difficult trails near the ridgetop, with spectacular views.
 See our Cinque Terre Hiking Trails Map for more.

 The Via Francigena is part of a medieval pilgrimage route that went between Canterbury and Rome, first recorded by Bishop Sigeric on his first trip to Rome in the year 990.